adamvinueza/adamvinueza.github.io/_posts/2020-01-26-moment-in-five.md

 #### A quick note about ISO 8601 string functions
 **You should use Moment's `format` function to get the ISO 8601 string, if that's what you want.** But Moment also has a `toISOString` method, which by default returns an ISO 8601 string set to UTC.
-The reason is to make this function comport with the way the built-in JavaScript `Date.toISOString()` behaves.
+This was done to make Moment comport better with the way the built-in JavaScript `Date.toISOString()` behaves.
 If you pass `true` into `toISOString`, whatever time zone the Moment object is set to is retained when creating the string.

 ## Parsing dates